KasperOmari/Problems/Codeforces/README.md

 8) http://codeforces.com/contest/455/problem/A -> A - Boredom

+9) http://codeforces.com/problemset/problem/236/A -> A - Boy or Girl

 9) http://codeforces.com/contest/149/problem/A -> A - Business trip

 10) http://codeforces.com/contest/845/problem/A -> A - Chess Tourney